Old Printer Disposal – How Do You Erase Data from a Printer?

 - Clear All RAM Memory – Even printers without hard drives have small amounts of RAM intended to store data temporarily.
 You can clear the RAM cache by turning off the printer and unplugging it for a few minutes.

-- Don’t Forget Memory Cards – Many printers have slots for flash memory drives such as SD cards.
+- Do Not Forget Memory Cards – Many printers have slots for flash memory drives such as SD cards.
 Inspect your printer’s various ports to ensure you have removed all flash drives.

 - Clear All Direct Email Caches – If you have set your printer to send emails directly from the printer’s control panel, you have probably stored your password in your settings.
 In general, extra caution should be taken to be sure that none of your credentials are left in any device you are transferring or throwing away.

-Not everyone should be expected to have the knowledge to use their printers safely.
-For many, the printer is a peripheral device they’d like to set and forget until paper or toner replacement is required.
-Sometimes, when it comes to cyber security, it is wise to enlist the help of an IT consulting service.
-Hackers are constantly finding new ways to attack your network.
-IT experts can help identify your cyber vulnerabilities, provide computer and network support, help you install and maintain a secure network and, when necessary, assist you with safely disposing of all your connected devices that store private data.
+Not everyone has the IT security knowledge to configure, update and dispose of their printers safely.
+For many, the printer is a peripheral device they set and forget until repair or replacement is required.
+But when it comes to device security, it is wise to enlist the help of a professional to ensure that printers and other connected office devices are included in the overall network data security plan.
+Hackers are constantly finding new ways to attack your network and steal valuable client and personal information that can be used to steal directly or sold on the dark web to other criminals.
+IT experts can help identify your cyber vulnerabilities, provide computer and network support for office or home, help you install and maintain a secure network and, when necessary, assist you with safely wiping data from of all your connected devices before disposal.